ghassani/openpst/README.md

 #### Streaming DLOAD Protocol

-Streaming DLOAD is a flash recovery protocol which allows to recover improperly flashed devices.
-Mostly people who flash any SBL* partition with an invalidly signed image encounter this mode.
-It is recoverable with a signed recovery binary (MRGXXXX.mbn) in cases of devices with secure boot enabled.
-For devices without secure boot enabled you can easily recover a device with an unsigned binary.
+Streaming DLOAD is a flash recovery protocol.
+Generally, in emergency mode a device programmer file is required to be upload to reprogram the flash.
+This is one of the protocols used to restore the device.

 	- General features
 	- Read flash